ShapescapeMC/shapescape-dialogue-2/docs/syntax.md

 - [Profiles](#profiles) (optional) - Profiles are used to create alternate versions of dialogues that differ in sounds and some text.
 - [Dialogue Definition](#dialogue-definition) - The Dialogue Definition consists of a list of nodes used to create the dialogue.

+> **Note**
-Please note that this filter strictly looks for indentation in your code.
+> Please note that this filter strictly looks for indentation in your code.
 While the tool can adjust to different types of indentation, it may break if the indentation is not consistent throughout your code.

 ## Settings
 Settings define the default values of some properties used later in the code.
 Their use is optional.